ethersphere/bee-docs/docs/installation/configuration.md

 #### --api-addr

-*default* :8080
+*default* :1633

 The ip and port the API will serve http requests from.
-Ommiting the IP part of the address will cause the server to listen to all requests.
+Ommiting the IP part of the address will cause the server to listen to all interfaces.
 Argument values are of the form '132.132.132.132:8080'.

 #### --bootnode